 • Q4 cost of revenue: RMB 47.8B ($6.59B), up 36% — driven by fulfillment and payment processing costs

 PDD Holdings does not break out Temu's financials separately, which makes precise analysis difficult.
-Analysts estimate that Temu contributes a growing but still loss-making portion of PDD's overall business, with domestic Pinduoduo generating the bulk of profits.
+Analysts estimate that Temu contributes a growing but still investment-heavy portion of PDD's overall business, with domestic Pinduoduo generating much of the profit base.
+That is an analyst model, not a PDD segment disclosure.

 The cost pressure is structural.
 Fulfillment costs are rising as Temu expands into markets with less efficient logistics infrastructure.
 Customer acquisition costs increase as the easy growth markets (US, Western Europe) saturate.
 And the potential loss of de minimis benefits would add a direct cost increase to every shipment entering the US.